Golf Course Review of Aldeburgh Golf Club

 If you succumb to the notion of par then Aldeburgh is as tough as old boots.

 Its par of 68 versus a SSS of 73 is testament to that.
-Playing over 6,600 yards from the back markers there are a dozen par fours that are over the 400 yard mark (seven greater than 425) and you won’t find a par five in sight.
+Playing over 6,600 yards from the back markers there are a dozen par fours that exceed the 400 yard mark (seven greater than 425) and you won’t find a par five in sight.

 The four par-threes are well defended and there isn’t a single hole where you stand on the tee and think this is a real birdie opportunity.